christianvoigt/argdown/docs/guide/installing-the-vscode-extension.md

 2. Open the **extension gallery** in VS Code to browse through all extensions published in the [VS Code Extension Marketplace](https://code.visualstudio.com/docs/editor/extension-gallery).
 3. Enter `@argdown/vscode` in the search bar of the **extension gallery**.
 The Argdown extension will appear.
 4. Click on the **install** button in the Argdown extension's entry.
-5. Reload your VS Code window.
+5. Reload your VS Code window to finish the installation.
+6. Create a new file and save it with the `.argdown` or `.ad` file extension.
+This will tell VS Code that this file needs Argdown language support and the Argdown extension will be loaded.

 ## Activating the Argdown theme in VS Code